1. Cover the basics

 You could set up the most epic light show, but if the crowd can’t see the band or DJ, it’s likely to detract from their experience.
 For this reason, it’s essential to assess all your installations from the audience’s point of view.

-Be sure to check multiple vantage points, including the front, center, sides, and the nosebleed section.
+Be sure to check multiple vantage points, including the front, center, sides, and the nosebleed section of your audio visual equipment.
 This will guide you in how you set up your stage, lighting, speaker stacks, and other effects.
 For example, you may realize that your spectacular light show is directed too close to the audience’s eye level, making it a blinding rather than mind-blowing experience.
 By checking this in a test run, you’ll be able to adjust the lights and the program they’re running to ensure they’re as comfortable as they are spectacular.

 3. Get the staging right